KDE/documentation-docs-kdenlive-org/tips_and_tricks/how-tos/adding_meta_data_to_mp4_video.rst

 * Kdenlive leverages ffmpeg for encoding, so if ffmpeg does not support certain atoms there is no way for Kdenlive to get it into the rendered output file.

 **Further Reading**
-  The following references give some more background information on |ffmpeg| and meta data in .mov/.mp4 containers.
+  The following references give some more background information on |ffmpeg| and metadata in .mov/.mp4 containers.

   1. First, and foremost, the ffmpeg source code for reference, and |moveenc| in particular.